Troubled Boeing stays close to the ground at a major UK air show

 This time, Boeing has “got to be seen as being more contrite, that they’re focusing on safety, getting their house in order, getting back to winning back trust and respect as a dependable manufacturer of safe, commercially driven aircraft,” Strickland said.

-But don’t rule out new sales announcements from Boeing despite its clipped wings and reduced production in the wake of the Alaska Airlines incident.
+Despite having its wings clipped and reducing production in the wake of the Alaska Airlines incident, Boeing was still able to unveil new deals for widebody jets.
+Korean Air intends to buy 20 777s and 20 787 Dreamliners while Japan Airlines has agreed to order 10 787s, with each deal including options for 10 more Dreamliners, Boeing said.
 Rebounding demand for air travel following the coronavirus pandemic means commercial airlines are eager for more planes, and Boeing and Airbus have a duopoly on the market.

-Some analysts have forecast that the Farnborough air show may result in as many as 1,000 new aircraft orders for the two companies, along with some for smaller regional jet makers like Brazil’s Embraer.
-But the overall tone of the show could be more low-key.

-“Not to say there will not be anything, but I don’t think we’re going to get massive, big headline orders that we’ve had in the past or launches for new aircraft,” Strickland said.

-Airbus and Boeing are already swamped with a backlog of orders that will take them years to clear.
+Both manufacturers are already swamped with a backlog of orders that will take them years to clear.
 Boeing’s monthly order numbers, however, have slumped, allowing Airbus to quietly build its sales lead.
-The Toulouse, France-based company has been developing the A321XLR, a fuel-efficient aircraft that’s getting attention from airlines because it will allow them to fly cheaper narrow-body jets on long-haul flights.
+The Toulouse, France, company has been developing the A321XLR, a fuel-efficient aircraft that’s getting attention from airlines because it will allow them to fly cheaper narrow-body jets on long-haul flights.

 The model is behind schedule but expected to get certification later this year and has already racked up more than 500 orders, including from American Airlines and Air Canada.